I donated $420 in support of this campaign.

 "To all the moms who can't be with their kids at AHOPE --- you live in the hearts of all our AHOPE kids as well as staff and donors."

 AHOPE is the only orphanage in Ethiopia serving exclusively HIV+ children.
-While we started as a hospice for these children over 10 years ago, PEPFAR made anti-retroviral medications (ART) available to people in sub-Saharan Africa and gave our children life.
-Our children now receive the necessary life saving drugs, education, psycho-social support to lead full lives.
+When we started as a hospice for these children over 10 years ago, PEPFAR made anti-retroviral medications (ART) available to people in sub-Saharan Africa and gave our children life.
+The children we support now receive the necessary life saving drugs, education, psycho-social support to lead full lives.

 Today, we maintain Little AHOPE for our children under age 7.
 Our older children reside in homes within the community where they are mentored and have the support of a "mother".
 Our young adults attending high school, university or vocational school and those who have graduated and are working, live in our independent living program.
 This program teaches our kids how to balance a budget, run a household and remain responsible to their daily activities.